circleci/circleci-docs/jekyll/_cci2/language-scala.md

   build:
     working_directory: ~/samplescala
     docker:
-      - image: openjdk:8
+      - image: cimg/openjdk:11.0.13
         auth:
           username: mydockerhub-user
           password: $DOCKERHUB_PASSWORD  # context / project UI env-var reference
     environment:
-      SBT_VERSION: 1.0.4
+      SBT_VERSION: 1.5.8
 ```

 The docker/image key represents the Docker image you want to use for the build.
-In this case, we want to use the official `openjdk:8` image from [Docker Hub](https://hub.docker.com/_/openjdk/) because it has the native Java compiler we need for our Scala project.
+In this case, we want to use the CircleCI `cimg/openjdk:11.0.13` image because it has the necessary OpenJDK and sbt toolchain needed for Scala builds.

 The environment/SBT_VERSION is an environment variable that specifies the version of sbt to download in later commands which is required to compile the Scala app.